-Proceeding with genetic counseling and testing isn't an easy decision.
+Proceeding with genetic counseling and testing isn’t an easy decision.
 It can be complicated and emotional.
-That's why our experts are dedicated to helping you thoroughly interpret your risks, and more important, take a proactive approach to your long-term health.
+That’s why our experts are dedicated to helping you thoroughly interpret your risks, and, more importantly, take a proactive approach to your long-term health.

 Counseling and testing may involve expenses not covered by health insurance.
-If you have questions about insurance coverage, please discuss them with your genetic counselor during your appointment.
+If you have questions about insurance coverage, contact our genetic counselor at (989) 839-6185.